 Natural resources offer many benefits, ranging from health, to recreation, to revenue.
-In addition to maintaining native habitat for an array of flora and fauna, humans rely on natural resources to help sustain safe and clean water and air.
-Parks, trails and scenic areas are considered natural resources, which should be preserved for future generations to enjoy.
-And natural resources can be a component of a vibrant economy, by increasing property values and increasing tourism, in a community.
+In addition to maintaining native habitat for an array of flora and fauna, humans rely on natural

 While some state and federal regulations dictate use and protection standards for floodplains, shorelands and wetlands, local communities are encouraged to further regulate the use of natural resource areas that are unique and important to them.